 It is essential that the items you take into the wilderness are useful.
 Most people think only of taking a small wilderness survival kit when they should instead consider taking proper critical wilderness survival items.
-Fishing or sewing kit will help you survive, but will not save your life.
+Fishing or sewing kit may help you survive in a few limited scenarios, but will not save your life.
 They will only allow you to fish or sew.
 It will be proper clothing, matches, a survival knife, a whistle and a First Aid Kit that will save your life not the contents of a fishing kit!

 Decide what critical survival items you need and always carry them, not a small PLACEBO KIT filled with trinkets and toys.
 What you take into the wilderness is critical to your survival, although your most precious possession is the mitigative learning and experience in your brain.
 Carry the critical survival items you need to help ensure your Survival and leave the toy survival kits on the shelves of the stores that sell them.
 This does not mean that you cannot carry or build a good Survival Kit, it means that that kit should contain Critical Items and any extra items that would be useful in your environment.

 The 15 Critical Survival Items is a generic list of items that can help you to survive in the Canadian Wilderness.
 The More Quality Critical Items you Carry the Easier Time you will have Surviving.
 Of course the more you carry the less likely you are to have the items with you, so some compromises are required.
 Not all items are needed in each time you travel into the wilderness.
 In harsh and barren environments you may need more items and large amounts of food and fuel to survive over for extended periods of time.
 The 15 Critical Survival Items are ranked in order of priority.